All About Lawns

 Follow the instructions and suggested rates on the packaging and start sowing your seed.
 A good trick is to divide your seed into two portions and spread half out while moving north to south and then spread the other half out east to west: this ensures that the seed is spread evenly.
 After sowing, lightly scatter another layer of Living Earth Lawn Mix to cover the seed or gently rake to cover them.
 If you are sowing a large area, sometimes using a hosepipe or a rope to divide the land into smaller sections, and dividing your seed up accordingly, will ensure that you divide the seed out evenly.

 There are many types of lawn seed to choose from.
 Thinking about the location of your lawn, and what you want from it is important to ensure you make the right choice.
 Do you want something fine and fancy?
 Something tough enough to withstand energetic dogs or children?
 Or does your lawn need to cope with shade or dry sunny banks?Shop Now

 Caring for Your Lawn

-When fertilising your new lawn, be careful as most lawn food is quite strong and will often burn roots of establishing grasses.
+When fertilising your new lawn, be careful as most lawn food is quite strong and will often burn roots of grasses less than 3 months old.
 For the first three months of your new lawn’s life, only feed with a fertiliser that is specific for young grass.
 Water well until grass has become established; do not let your new germinating grass seed dry out as you will get a patchy effect.
 Too much water can also disturb seed, moving it around to create an uneven finished product.
 When mowing for the first few times, allow the grass to grow 4–5cm tall and then set the height of your mower so that it only takes the very tips of the leaves off.